-Probably the most important factor in preserving old aircraft, such as ours, is to keep them inside in a stable and controlled environment.
-It was very clear really early on just how being inside benefited them.
+Probably the most important factor in preserving old aircraft such as ours, is to keep them inside in a stable and controlled environment.
+It was very clear early on just how being inside benefited them.
 The prime example is the de Havilland Venom with its cockpit constructed of plywood.
-This had started to de-laminate as the weather and water got into the wood.
-Within a few days of being inside it had dried out without any help from us and is now stable and ready to be treated.
+This had started to delaminate as the weather and water got into the wood.
+Within a few days of being inside it had dried out without any help from us and is now stable and restoration is underway.
 Most of the aircraft have been outside for more than 20 years and they showed those years in a numbers of ways.
 For those that know something of our history, they will probably be aware that the collection was much larger just a couple of years ago.
 It was reduced for a number of reasons.
 Firstly, as a show of faith to the planning authorities that we were very mindful of the issues regarding the aircraft being outside in a green belt area.
-We reduced the impact by disposing of ten aircraft.
-We sold off less relevant airframes, duplicates and artefacts that added no particular value.
-Also just as important was the assessment that with only a small but dedicated group of volunteers and quite few aircraft, we simply could not prevent the steady deterioration that all of the airframes were experiencing by living outside.
-Better then to try to ensure their survival by passing them on to other organisations that would have the resources to preserve or ideally restore them.
+We reduced the impact by disposing of ten+ aircraft.
+We sold off less relevant airframes, duplicates and artefacts that we judged added no particular value.
+Also just as important was the assessment that with only a small but dedicated group of volunteers and a relatively large number of aircraft, we simply could not prevent the steady deterioration that all of the airframes were experiencing by living outside.
+Better then to try to ensure their survival by passing them on to other organisations having the resources to preserve or ideally restore them.

-The museum is now run as a charitable trust under the rules and guidance of the charities commission.
+The museum is now run as a charitable trust under the rules and guidance of the Charities Commission.
 The board of five trustees decides policy and the strategic framework for the museum.
 All but one of the museum staff are volunteers who give what time they can to help to run the museum.
 The only exception is the museum manager who is a full time paid member of staff.

 Trustees, manager and all volunteers at Gatwick Aviation Museum.